btttttong/M12_Project_Gini/README.md

    ```

 ## Usage
-To trigger the welcome message and option menu , start the bot by sending the command /start.
+To trigger the welcome message and option menu, start the bot by sending the command /start.

 1. Start the bot by sending /start.
 2. Reply to the bot with your desired category.